KoreyMoffett/koreymoffett.com/README.md

 # README

-This is a work in progress but will be the source code for www.koreymoffett.com
+This is a work in progresst but is the source code for www.koreymoffett.com

 Technologies used:
 - HTML